-- It is easy to know there cannot be two winners. - A topological argument. - A vertical chain can only be cut by a horizontal chain and vice versa because each cell is connected with 6 adjacent cells. - ▶ Note if a cell has 4 neighbors as in the case of Go, then it is possible to cut off a vertical chain by cells that are not horizontally connected and vice versa. - Other arguments such as one using graph theory exist.
+- Property 1: there cannot be two winners. - A topological argument. - A vertical chain can only be cut by a horizontal chain and vice versa because each cell is connected with 6 adjacent cells. - ▶ Note if a cell has 4 neighbors as in the case of Go, then it is possible to cut off a vertical chain by cells that are not horizontally connected and vice versa. - Other arguments such as one using graph theory exist.